-Welcome to The Catholic Telegraph, the monthly newspaper of the Archdiocese of Cincinnati.
+Welcome to The Catholic Telegraph, the monthly magazine of the Archdiocese of Cincinnati.
 We are one of the oldest newspapers in the United States, published continuously since 1831.

-Currently 149,200 subscribers receive the newspaper in their mailboxes each month, and this website is another way in which we hope to continue our mission of proclaiming the Good News of our Catholic faith.
+Currently 133,000 subscribers receive the magazine in their mailboxes each month, and this website is another way in which we hope to continue our mission of proclaiming the Good News of our Catholic faith.
+In 2019, along with www.thecatholictelegraph.com, new offerings of The Daily Divina and the Weekly Ember were introduced.

 The paper has maintained The Catholic Telegraph name and the following motto since its founding: “In essentials, unity; in non-essentials, liberty, and in all things, charity.”
 We find this a most worthy motto to work by even 184 years later.